 It’s a classic bucket-list hike.
-The Inca Trail to Machu Picchu ranks high on many lists, and I know first-hand why.
+The Inca Trail trek to Machu Picchu ranks high on many lists, and I know first-hand why.
 In 2013 my husband and I hiked the popular 4-day route and joined the throngs of humanity at the ancient ruins.

-It’s still one of my favorite trips.
-It’s also one of the experiences that inspired me to channel my personal training and coaching expertise on training people to get fit for the Inca Trail and other adventures!
+We had an amazing experience.
+In fact, it’s one of the experiences that inspired me to channel my personal training and coaching expertise on training people to get fit for the Inca Trail and other adventures!

 As a certified personal trainer and adventure coach, here are the key components I include in training plans for hiking the Inca Trail.

 Every Inca Trail training plan you find online includes variations of how far and how many days a week to hike.
 Of course, this pretty much goes without saying!

 For my clients, I set up a customized plan based on their fitness level.
 I use their current walking or hiking volume, then add 10-20% more distance each week.

 As their trip gets closer, the training program adds more hills and specific elevation gain and loss goals.
 The elevation changes are key because that’s what prepares your body and legs for the reality of the Andes Mountains!

 For example, 4 weeks before my client leaves for Peru, I may recommend that she does a hike that’s 7-9 miles long with 2,000 feet of elevation change (up and down), plus 3 other walks or hikes that are 4-5 miles long with hills.
 For some clients who live in flat areas (Kansas, Florida, my childhood home in Michigan), that may mean finding the one nearby hill of 100 feet and doing laps!

 Here’s a sample plan for hiking/walking for the first 4 weeks of training.
 This assumes the person normally walks 3 miles a couple of days a week, and goes for a 4-5 mile hike once per weekend: